 The demand for qualified computer science professionals is increasing rapidly.
 By 2020, an estimated 1 million computer programming related jobs are projected to go unfilled, as the number of job openings continues to exceed qualified applicants.

-Now, more than ever, there is great opportunity for individuals from varied backgrounds to advance in computer science.
+Now, more than ever, there is a great opportunity for individuals from varied backgrounds to advance in computer science.
 Given the industry’s explosive growth and pervasiveness across sectors, people with diverse educational and professional backgrounds are seeking advanced degrees in computer science in order to meet the demand.

 Download Our Free Guide to Breaking into Computer Science